A reduction theorem for the blockwise Navarro Alperin weight conjecture via H-triples: The inductive NAW (BNAW) condition

 \begin{thm} Let $Z$ be a cyclic central $p'$-subgroup of a finite group $K$.
-Suppose that $K/Z$ is either a direct product of isomorphic non-abelian simple groups satisfying the inductive GAW (resp.
-BGAW) condition, or a $p'$-group.
+Suppose that $K/Z$ is either a direct product of isomorphic non-abelian simple groups satisfying the inductive NAW (resp.
+BNAW) condition, or a $p'$-group.
 Then Conjecture \ref{ConjA} (resp.
 Conjecture \ref{ConjB}) holds for the group $K$. \end{thm} \begin{proof} The theorem holds trivially if $K/Z$ is a $p'$-group.
-Now suppose that $K/Z$ is a direct product of isomorphic non-abelian simple groups satisfying the inductive GAW (resp.
-BGAW) condition.
+Now suppose that $K/Z$ is a direct product of isomorphic non-abelian simple groups satisfying the inductive NAW (resp.
+BNAW) condition.
 Let $K_1$ be the commutator subgroup of $K$ and $Z_1 = Z \cap K_1 = \Z(K_1)$.
 Note that $K_1$ is perfect and $K = K_1 Z$.
 Since $K_1/Z_1 \cong K/Z$, by Proposition \ref{prop:ibGAW1}, Conjecture \ref{ConjA} (resp.
 Conjecture \ref{ConjB}) holds for $K_1$.

-Thus, for any $K \zg A$, there exists an $\hH \times A$-equivariant bijection $\Omega_{K_1} \colon \IBr(K_1) \to \W(K_1)/K_1$ such that for any $\eta \in \IBr(K_1)$ and $(Q, \eta') \in \Omega_{K_1}(\eta)$,
+Thus, for any $K \zg A$, there exists an $\hH \times A$-equivariant bijection $\Omega_{K_1} \colon \IBr(K_1) \to \W(K_1)/\sim_{K_1}$ such that for any $\theta \in \IBr(K_1)$ and $(Q, \varphi) \in \Omega_{K_1}(\eta)$,

-By \cite[Lemma 2.2]{NT11}, every character in $\IBr(K)$ can be written uniquely as $\eta \cdot \lambda$ for some $\eta \in \IBr(K_1)$ and $\lambda \in \IBr(Z)$ such that $\eta$ and $\lambda$ lie over the same irreducible Brauer character of $Z_1$.
-We define $\Omega_K(\eta \cdot \lambda)$ to be the $K$-conjugacy class containing the $p$-weight $(Q, \eta' \cdot \lambda)$ of $K$, where $(Q, \eta') \in \Omega_{K_1}(\eta)$.
+By \cite[Lemma 2.2]{NT11}, every character in $\IBr(K)$ can be written uniquely as $\theta \cdot \lambda$ for some $\theta \in \IBr(K_1)$ and $\lambda \in \IBr(Z)$ such that $\theta$ and $\lambda$ lie over the same irreducible Brauer character of $Z_1$.
+We define $\Omega_K(\theta \cdot \lambda)$ to be the $K$-conjugacy class containing the $p$-weight $(Q, \varphi \cdot \lambda)$ of $K$, where $(Q, \varphi) \in \Omega_{K_1}(\theta)$.
 (Note that $\Rad(K) = \Rad(K_1)$.)
-It is straightforward to verify that the map $\Omega_K \colon \IBr(K) \to \W(K)/K$ is a well-defined $\hH \times A$-equivariant bijection.
+It is straightforward to verify that the map $\Omega_K \colon \IBr(K) \to \W(K)/\sim_K$ is a well-defined $\hH \times A$-equivariant bijection.

 It remains to prove that